Skip to Content

 Proper Insulation Practices

 Your next step should be making every possible attempt to hold on to that warmth.
-To achieve this, you might want to survey your greenhouse for any gaps or cracks.
-Wherever you find either, smear silicone caulk to curb heat loss.
+You might want to survey your greenhouse for any gaps or cracks.
+To achieve this, wherever you find either, smear silicone caulk to curb heat loss.
 Duct tape can also be a good alternative for a quick fix.

 Even though a certain degree of air circulation is much needed in your greenhouse, you should keep the airflow in check through deliberate openings or vents.
 Remember, your aim isn’t to have it inadvertently leak out only to have cold patches in your greenhouse.